SeKwonLee/sekwonlee.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Other Activities
+Professional Activities
 ======
 * Volunteered as Slack Co‑Chair for SOSP 2021
-* Presented RECIPE: Converting Concurrent DRAM Indexes to Persistent-Memory Indexes at Intel Labs (Oct.
-2020)
+* Invited talk at Intel Labs (Oct.
+2020).
+RECIPE : Converting Concurrent DRAM Indexes to Persistent‑Memory Indexes
+* Invited talk at IBM Research (May.
+2023).
+Data‑Intensive Systems for Emerging Memory and Disaggregation Technologies
+* Reviewer for IEEE Transactions on Computers (2023)